-ATLANTIS IN THE CARIBBEAN: And the Comet that Changed the World By Andrew Collins.
-528 pages.
+ATLANTIS IN THE CARIBBEAN and the Comet that Changed the World by Andrew Collins.
+528 Pages.
 6x9 Paperback.
 Illustrated.
-References.
+Glossy Photo Sections.
+Bibliography.